 - Not the best warranty for tritium

-Materials – The TruGlo TFX Glock SUP High Set Handgun Sight is the standard pair of front and rear sights.
+Materials — The TruGlo TFX Glock SUP High Set Handgun Sight is the standard pair of front and rear sights.
 There are three dots: two on the rear and one on the front, which all have bright green tritium inserts.
-There is a white painted ring for high contrast around the front sight dot, but there is no paint around the rear sight dots.
-There are exposed slots above the tritium inserts on both sight pieces, but the constructed housing is completely chemical and shock proof.
-The TruGlo TFX Glock SUP High Set Handgun Sights are protected with a Fortress finish for rust resistant security.
+It has a white painted ring for high contrast around the front sight dot.
+There is no paint around the rear sight dots.
+There are exposed slots above the tritium inserts on both sight pieces.
+The constructed housing is completely chemical and shockproof.
+The TruGlo TFX Glock SUP High Set Handgun Sights are protected with a Fortress finish for rust-resistant security.